esthcarelle/birthday-calculator/README.md

 ## Known Bugs
 {There are no bugs in this website.}
 ## Technologies Used
-{This website has been built using only html , bootstrap and javascript}
+{This website has been built using only html , bootstrap and javascript.}
 ## Support and contact details
 {If you have any question please contact me on my email :esthcarelle@gmail.com}
 ### License